SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/intro-for-administrators.md

 You’ve already learned how to set up log and ingest mappings to ensure rules accurately match and track these entities.
 Now that you have a properly parsed a record in Cloud SIEM, it will be compared to rules and potentially generate signals and insights.

 You’ve already learned how to set up log and ingest mappings to ensure rules accurately matches and track these entities.
-Now that you have a properly parsed record in Cloud SIEM, it will be compared to rules and potentially generate Signals and Insights.
+Now that you have a properly parsed record in Cloud SIEM, it will be compared to rules and potentially generate signals and insights.

 Although you don’t have to write rules from scratch, you can.
 In fact, there are several customizations you can do through Cloud SIEM.
 * [Rule tuning expressions](/docs/cse/rules/rule-tuning-expressions/) are simple ways to add small exceptions and other clauses to existing rules.